 Identifying 8 Common Bug Bites

-A. L. Tudor | Jul 20th 2012 Apr 10th 2017
+Amy Tudor | Jul 20th 2012 Jun 22nd 2017

-Summer is a time for enjoying the great outdoors, and with outdoor fun also come insects and their painful, itching bites.
-But unless you see a familiar bug actually take a bite, how can you decide the best treatment for that bump or welt?
+Summer is a time for enjoying the great outdoors, but outdoor fun also comes with insects and their painful, itching bites.
+Unless you see a familiar bug actually take a bite, how can you decide the best treatment for that bump or welt?
 Here are eight common critter, chiggers, and insects, and the signs and symptoms of their bites.

 A fire ant can both bite and sting.
 The bites or stings will have a red center that is surrounded by lighter colored rings, and there can even be tendrils of redness coming off the main area of the bite.
 Its primary symptom, however, is pain.
 People who are bitten or stung by fire ants can also experience flu-like symptoms such as fever, nausea, fatigue, and body aches.